Original Issuance Date: October 15, 2019

 1. Policy Purpose

 The purpose of this policy is to establish authority and a process to contract for goods or services needed in an emergency situation.

 UW System Director of Procurement

 This policy pertains only to goods and services that fall under the Board of Regents procurement authority and applies only to emergency situations.
-This does not apply to purchases made due to an insurance loss, such as a vehicle accident, a flood, fire or tornado.
+This policy does not apply to purchases made due to an insurance loss, such as a vehicle accident, a flood, fire or tornado.
 This policy does not apply to contracts for Architectural and Engineering (A/E services) or construction.

 This policy provides authority to quickly buy goods or services when there is an emergency.
 This only applies to goods and services that would normally be purchased using the Board of Regents authority.
 An example for use of this policy is if a supplier went into bankruptcy and discontinued critical services with no notice, the university could enter into a contract with another supplier for the short term to bridge the need for services.